SeSa-1988/django-docker-starter/README.md

 ## Todos:

-- Including ruff, pytest and mypy into the container.
-Not sure about the pre commit.
 - I am planning on improving security and performance
   - Running on non root user
   - Optimizing structure and order of the build process